 The aircraft and aerospace industry require material that is lightweight and stable.
-S glass is the most used in this industry because of its favorable mechanical properties like high strength, high laminate strength to weight ratio.
-It also has the highest retention at high temperatures.
-It is mostly used to make wings, helicopter rotor blades, aircraft armor, flight deck armor, floors, and seats of aircraft.
-S-glass has no conductivity hence it offers lower radar thermal profiles, it allows the military to see without being seen.
+S glass fiberglass sheets are the most used in this industry because of their favorable mechanical properties like high strength, high laminate strength to weight ratio.
+They have the highest retention at high temperatures.
+They are used to make wings, helicopter rotor blades, aircraft armor, flight deck armor, floors, and seats of aircraft.
+S-glass fiberglass sheets have no conductivity and offer low radar thermal profiles.

 In consumer goods, fiberglass can be used to make furniture frames and/or finished goods such as divider screens, decorative trays, wall plaques, sports equipment, playground equipment, etc. It is used as a primary material in these consumer goods because of its higher strength, lightweight, formability, durability, resistance to wear, and corrosion.

 Fiberglass is the best material to make equipment or machinery which has to be resistant to corrosion.
-Some items have to be resistant to corrosion because they will be exposed to unfavorable and harsh environments so fiberglass is the best material to be used in the manufacture of these tanks so that they can last longer.
-Thus, fiberglass can be used in the energy production industry to make corrosion resistant equipment like underground petrol tanks, storage tanks, cooling towers, drainage, water pipes, etc.
+Some items have to be resistant to corrosion because they will be exposed to unfavorable and harsh environments.
+Fiberglass sheets are used in the manufacture of tanks to help them last longer.
+They are used in the energy production industry to make corrosion resistant equipment like underground petrol tanks, storage tanks, and cooling towers.

 Fiberglass is commonly used in the marine industry due to its durability and strength.
 One of the major pros of using fiberglass in the marine industry is that it can be molded into different shapes easily.
 Thus, fiberglass can be used widely.
 It is used to make boats of all sizes and other equipment used in the marine.
 It is also used in the production of docks.
 Docks get corroded, rusted, and damaged by the salty seawater, so fiberglass is used here for protection.